fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise3/Fortran/README.md

 This example illustrates evaluating the speedup of parallel applications.
 The specific example is an OpenMP (OMP) implementation of a Monte-Carlo algorithm for calculating $\pi$ in parallel.
 We will run the program on 1, 2, 4, 8, 16, 32, and 64 OMP threads, calculate the speedup and create a speedup figure.
+This is a Fortran implementation.

 ## Contents:

-* <code>omp_pi.c</code>: C source code
+* <code>omp_pi.f90</code>: Fortran source code
 * <code>Makefile</code>: Makefile to compile the code
 * <code>run.sbatch</code>: Batch-job submission script
 * <code>scaling_results.txt</code>: Scaling results / Timing